fabijannnnnn/Solar_System/README.md

 # Solar_System

-This is two-dimensional my implementation of planets of Solar System with real physical properties in Python
+This is two-dimensional my implementation of planets of Solar System with physical properties in Python with use of pygame